 The Grand Dining Room offered a serene, elegant start to the day with fresh fruit, flaky pastries, and made-to-order omelets, while the Terrace Café provided a more relaxed atmosphere with sweeping sea views and a wide array of fresh, high-quality and nourishing flavors.

-Fellow Passengers and Atmosphere
+Fellow Passengers and The Vibe

 What’s Included: